Scott Free Productions: History

-On November 6, 2002, Scott Free signed a television contract with CBS to produce its television shows, airing on the network.
+On November 6, 2002, Scott Free signed a television contract with CBS to produce its television shows airing on the network.

 On January 23, 2005, Numbers became Scott Free's first hit series for television.
 The strategy repeated on September 22, 2009 when Scott Free produced its second hit series The Good Wife.

 On August 21, 2012, company co-founder Tony Scott committed suicide by jumping from the Vincent Thomas Bridge in Los Angeles.

-In August 2022, Scott Free signed on to create an Apple TV+ eight-part crime drama Sinking Spring Additionally the show marked Ridley Scott's second TV directorial role.
+In August 2022, Scott Free signed on to create an Apple TV+ eight-part crime drama Sinking Spring, later renamed Dope Thief.
+The series premiered on March 14, 2025 and marked Ridley Scott's second TV directorial role.

-During January 2023, Scott Free signed COO Justin Alvarado Brown in a 2 year deal.
+In January 2023, Scott Free signed COO Justin Alvarado Brown in a two-year deal.

-During February 2023, ABC News studios announced they have signed with Scott Free to produce a four part true-crime docuseries for Hulu.
+In February 2023, ABC News studios announced that they had signed with Scott Free to produce a four part true-crime docuseries for Hulu.

 In April 2023, Scott Free announced that they would be working in conjunction with Apple Studios and Sony Pictures to produce Napoleon, a historical action directed by Ridley Scott that stars Joaquin Phoenix as the French conqueror Napoleon Bonaparte.

 Scott Free has offices in London and Los Angeles.
 It works with Ridley Scott's larger company RSA Films by assisting directors in film and television.

 In February 2024, it was announced that Scott Free Productions would be working with GK Films and Paramount Pictures on a Bee Gees biopic titled You Should Be Dancing, directed by Ridley Scott and written by John Logan.
-The film is set to begin production in October 2025 in London and Miami.
+The film was set to begin production in October 2025 in London and Miami.